koswald/VBScript/docs/VBScriptClasses.md

 ## WindowsUpdatesPauser
 Pause Windows Updates to get more bandwidth.
 Don't forget to resume.
-For configuration settings, see the .config file in %LocalAppData% that has the same base name as the calling script/hta.
+For configuration settings, see the .config file in %AppData%\VBScripting that has the same base name as the calling script/hta.

 | Procedure | Name | Parameter | Return | Comment |
 | :-------- | :--- | :-------- | :----- | :------ |